Elastomers in Transport

 Organised by the IOM3 Rubber in Engineering Group

-This Afternoon Technical Discussion Meeting (ATDM) will explore the role of elastomers in transportation.
+This Afternoon Technical Discussion Meeting (ATDM) explored the role of elastomers in transportation.

-This talk considers anti-vibration mounting systems used on an off-highway vehicle (digger), and compares the predicted against the measured performance.
+This talk considered anti-vibration mounting systems used on an off-highway vehicle (digger), and compareed the predicted against the measured performance.

 Rubber Anti-vibration Mounting Solutions for Electric Vehicles by Rob Wardrop (DTR VMS)

-This paper will discuss some of the unique challenges posed for the modelling, mount design and environmental aspects for electric vehicle power-trains compared to the requirements of conventional internal combustion engine vehicles.
+This paper discussed some of the challenges posed for the modelling, mount design and environmental aspects for electric vehicle power-trains compared to the requirements of conventional internal combustion engine vehicles.

 Selection and Evaluation of Materials to Meet Requirements of Modern Rail Fire Regulations by Joseph Hallett (Fenner Precision)

 Tougher transport regulations, especially relating to passenger safety, coupled with increasing demands from end users, have led to more complex requirements for elastomers in transport applications.
-In this paper the development of a silicone rubber composite designed to meet these requirements will be described.
+In this paper the development of a silicone rubber composite designed to meet these requirements was described.

 Intrinsically tuning the electromechanical properties of elastomeric dielectrics by Chaoying Wan (Warwick University)

-Developing Low Carbon Mobility Technology Dr Nick Mallinson (WMG Centre HVM Catapult)
+Developing Low Carbon Mobility Technology by Simon Buckingham (WMG Centre HVM Catapult)

 WMG is a department of the University of Warwick and one of the founding partners in the High Value Manufacturing Catapult.
-This presentation will give an overview of our specialist research in areas including: lightweighting, energy storage and management, advanced propulsion, intelligent vehicles and digital manufacturing.
+This presentation gave an overview of our specialist research in areas including: lightweighting, energy storage and management, advanced propulsion, intelligent vehicles and digital manufacturing.

-At 4pm after the talks have finished there will be a 1 hour tour of the WMG facilities relevant to the materials sectors.
+At 4pm after the talks have finished there was a 1 hour tour of the WMG facilities relevant to the materials sectors.

-Registration will be free as a consequence of the generous sponsorship from ARTIS.
+Registration was free as a consequence of the generous sponsorship from ARTIS.